US tax issues for Canadian online businesses explained.

 US citizens working in Canada have to file a Canadian tax return and pay Canadian tax.
 If you are a US Citizen working in Canada as an employee, you should be aware of what tax obligations are applicable to you or you could end up facing large penalties.
 Here are the tax-related responsibilities that you … Continue reading Tax Implications for US Citizens working in Canada

-Employer Identification Number (EIN) for Canadian Companies
+Employer Identification Number (EIN) for companies in Canada, explained

 What tax deductions can Americans working for a Canadian company in Canada claim?